weso/ontolo-ci/README.md

+## HerculesCRUE's fork of onotolo-ci

+This is HerculesCRUE's fork of onotolo-ci.
+The Ontolo-CI project's main README follows.

 ## Welcome to Ontolo-CI

 Ontolo-CI is a docker based system that integrates with GitHub to provide a continuos integration system for ontologies.
 It uses [Shape Expressions](http://shex.io) and test instances in order to validate ontologies.